Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 Why are there so few custom fabricators around these days?

-With our current automated mass-production with slave labor in China and other parts of the world, we are use to paying far less for most items we commonly buy.
-Sheet metal stamping machines are very expensive, but if they can produce thousands of the same units swiftly; that cost is dispersed down to pennies per item.
-There is no way small custom fabricator shops could begin to compete with products like those.
-That is one reason we sell decorative weathervanes and finials from Good Directions, Inc..
-It would cost 3 to 4 times as much to have me make what they can mass-produce.
-And it probably would not look as nice being hammered by hand.
+With our current automated mass-production with slave labor in China, India, and other parts of the world we are use to paying far less for most items we commonly buy.
+Sheet metal stamping machines are very expensive, but if they can produce a million of the same units swiftly that cost is dispersed down to pennies per item.
+There is no way small custom fabricator shops like mine could begin to compete with products like those.
+That's one reason I sell decorative weathervanes and finials from Good Directions, Inc..
+It would cost 3 to 4 times as much to have me make what they have mass-produce, and it probably wouldn't even look as nice being hammered by hand.

 The issue you face here with ordering a roof cap is how most all of these roof caps need to be custom made to order, because each roof is so different.
 I have yet to see an outlet for generic roof caps.
 It is rare I have been able to reuse a roof cap template twice (shown here).
 These seem to be so unique, they cannot be just mass-produced and set on the shelf waiting to be ordered.
-There are too many variable between roof pitch, size, options, and style.
-We do not stock even one popular roof cap design, as we have not found a single design that seems to be more common than others.
+There are too many variable between roof pitch, # of sides, size, options, and style.
+I don't stock even 1 popular roof cap design, as I have not found a single size and shape that is that commonly ordered.
 The scallop tails seem to be the most popular, but the width is always different.

-Also, there seems to be very few talented sheet-metal fabricators who are promoting their work on the web.
-At least not those who are willing to take the time to correspond through e-mail with photos and diagrams for small orders like this.
-Then willing to crate it up and ship it off to you.
-It is not uncommon for us to trade a dozen or so e-mails to work out all the details with a client.
-It takes a good deal of swift attention and investment, but few are willing to give that effort.
+Also, there seems to be very few talented sheet-metal fabricators who are promoting their work on the web, but there must be a lot more out there.
+Those who are willing to take the time to correspond through e-mail with photos and diagrams for small orders like this is also a rare thing to find.
+Then a shop willing to properly crate it up and ship it off to you.
+It is common for us to trade a dozen or so e-mails to work out all these details with potential Clients.
+It takes a good deal of swift attention and investment, but few are willing to put in that much effort on such a small project.

 Looking for a skilled Coppersmith locally in the phone book would be taking a stab in the dark, since you cannot see what they have done or get referrals.
-Even if you can, you will feel rushed to make a quick decision, and not able to go over the different options and costs.
-To do good lasting custom work like this requires good geometry skills, artistic imagination, and a high mechanical comprehension.
-Some decent ethics would be nice, but that seems to be a rarity as well.
+Even if you can find a local shop willing to do this, you may feel rushed to make a quick decision, and not given time to go over different options and costs.

 To work this all out across these wires takes prompt discipline and good communication skills that very few people seem to have in any industry.
-Diagrams and digital photos have to be passed in order to work out crucial details, so this will work out just right without complications.
+Diagrams and digital photos have to be passed in order to work out crucial details, so this will work out just right w/o complications.
 Fortunately most people now own a digital camera and have learned how to share photos through e-mail.
-Especially since in most cases I am not able to take measurements myself with most of our clients living on the East Coast.
-I have to rely on clients to get all the accurate information I need.
-I need to know the right questions to ask, and actually care how it turns out.
+Especially since in most cases I am not able to take measurements myself with most of our Clients living over towards the East Coast.
+I have to rely on my clients to get all the accurate information I need.
+I need to know the right questions to ask.
+Some times to the point of annoyance, since I actually care how these turns out.

 Sadly few are willing to invest this kind of personal time and effort to ask the right questions.